-However, there are a number of legitimate reasons to record your screen, for instance, creating reviews and walk-through tutorials.
+However, there are several legitimate reasons to record your screen, for instance, creating reviews and walk-through tutorials.
 However, be aware that Screen Recording will record almost everything, that includes notifications.
-So before you start recording activate Do No Disturb to prevent phone calls and notifications popping up during the recording.
+So, before you start recording activate Do No Disturb to prevent phone calls and notifications from popping up during the recording.

-If you’re unsure how to activate do not disturb mode tap Settings, then choose Do Not Disturb.
+If you’re unsure how to activate the “do not disturb” mode tap Settings, then choose Do Not Disturb.
 In the next window tap the button next to Do Not Disturb, then in the Silence section tap Always.